weaviate/weaviate-io/_posts/blog/2022-11-15-tutorial-backup-and-restore-in-weaviate.md

 * [GCS backup](/developers/weaviate/current/configuration/backups.html#gcs-google-cloud-storage){:target="_blank"}
 * [S3 backup](/developers/weaviate/current/configuration/backups.html#s3-aws-or-s3-compatible){:target="_blank"}

-### Partial backup and restores
+### Partial backup and restore
 Weaviate’s backup feature allows you to back up or restore a subset of available classes.
 This might be very useful in cases where, for example, you may wish to partially export a subset of data to a development environment or import an updated class.

-For example, the below `bash` command will restore only the `Author` class regardless of whether any other classes have been also included in `my-very-first-backup`.
+For example, the below `curl` command will restore only the `Author` class regardless of whether any other classes have been also included in `my-very-first-backup`.
 ```bash
 curl \
 -X POST \